How to use img2img to turn an amateur drawing to professional with Stable Diffusion (Image-to-image)

 This is the apple I drew.
 (The little light green strips are water drops… just so you know…)

-In Stable Diffusion checkpoint dropbox, select v1-5-pruned-emaonly.ckpt for using v1.5 model.
+In the Stable Diffusion checkpoint dropbox, select v1-5-pruned-emaonly.ckpt to use the v1.5 model.
 (You can also experiment with other models.)

-Come up with a prompt that describe your final picture as accurately as possible.
+Come up with a prompt that describes your final picture as accurately as possible.

 photo of perfect green apple with stem, water droplets, dramatic lighting